vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Request-EsxiCsr.md

 ### -outputDirectory

-The directory to save the Certificate Signing Request (CSR) files.
+The directory to save the certificate signing request (CSR) files.

 ```yaml
 Type: String